AI Email Add-in for Freight Forwarders

 A standalone Outlook plugin that reads incoming emails, extracts shipment data, and syncs to GoFreight.
 More isolated, but addresses where the work actually happens.

-The team’s instinct was toward A — full integration felt like the right long-term answer.
-I pushed on a different question: which of these could we put in front of users fastest, and which would leave us with the least wasted work if we needed to change direction?
+The initial consensus landed on A — full integration felt like the right long-term answer.
+Before closing out the session, we added one more filter: which option could we put in front of users fastest, and which would leave the least wasted work if we needed to change direction?

 Email Add-in won.
 It was the most isolated concept, which meant we could build a believable prototype without touching production systems.
 If we pivoted, nothing learned would be thrown away.